Jy

 Most hotels are very accommodating and are used to catering for a whole range of tastes.
 However, if you have a severe food allergy it is best to let us know so we can speak to the hotel before you go.
 You must also speak to the hotel when you arrive.

-• Are there kettles?
+• Are there kettles in Sardinian hotel rooms?

 It is unusual to find kettles in Sardinia, so if you like a cup of tea in the morning it is best to take your own travel kettle.